Information on Property Tax Credits for the Dissolved Orange County Tax Districts Will Be Coming Soon!

 Click here for the Press Release and a list of the Dissolved Districts (to compare to your FY 15/16 property tax bill)

 The Community Facilities District (CFD) Act of 1982, also known as the Mello-Roos Act, was enacted by the Legislature in response to the passage of Proposition 13 to provide a flexible funding mechanism to local governments.
 Bonds issued pursuant to the Act can be used to finance construction as well as to acquire capital facilities.
 Under current law, new bonds must be approved by a vote in an election by the property owners in the assessment district.
 The Bonds are secured by special taxes levied on property owners and billed on the property tax bills.
-The County is working to make this information more transparent to taxpayers, and this is the first step.
+The County is working to make this information more transparent to taxpayers.

 The reports below provide a guide to assist you with finding the bond based on the bill description on the property tax bills and the annual report prepared by the California Debt and Investment Advisory Commission (CDIAC).
-Currently, the same property tax bill description (i.e. Mello Roos R1) may be used for several different CFD’s and the second and third column in the table should be used to identify the specific CFD issue by agency and city, if needed for your specific parcel.
+Currently, the Mello Roos bond description is included on your property tax bill under the section “Special Assessment Charges.”
+We have changed the description of the Mello Roos bonds listed on your property tax bill to the actual name of the CFD bond issued by the agency or city to make it easier to look up the bond issue information on the CDIAC report.
 The property tax bill also includes a phone number that goes to the agency that issued the debt and, if further information is needed, the taxpayer should call this number for assistance.
-Finally some cities have also provided information on CFD’s on their website, and we had added the links for those that we know about.

 The CDIAC report is the summary of the California Mello-Roos CFD Yearly Fiscal Status Reports for 2011-2012 for the County of Orange.
 This report is the latest report that has been prepared by the CDIAC and reports are prepared every fiscal year.
 Reports are prepared every fiscal year, but the most recent is FY 2011-12.